-When it comes to leather, not all are the same and therefore, not all of the leathers should be cleaned and maintained in the same manner.
-Nubuck leather is a more luxurious leather than the typical “standard” leather.
-The details and the defects of the leather have been buffed off leaving a smooth suede/velvet feel to the surface.
-While this is aesthetically pleasing and very comfortable, especially for shoes and furniture, it does pose a bit of a challenge to clean.
-Here is a step by step guide on how to clean nubuck leather.
+When it comes to leather, not all of them are the same and therefore, not all leather should be cleaned and cared for in the same way.
+Nubuck leather is a more luxurious leather than “standard” leather in general.
+Details and blemishes on the leather have been buffed out leaving a smooth suede/velvet feel on the surface.
+Although they are aesthetically pleasing and very comfortable, especially for shoes and furniture, they are a bit difficult to clean.
+Here’s The Crunchy Ideas guide on how to clean nubuck leather.

 Step One: Remove debris by hand